-You can control which customers enter your triggered campaigns with the segment or event triggers.
+You can control which customers enter your campaigns with the segment or event triggers.
 But sometimes you might want finer-grained control than that.
 Choose exactly how customers run through your workflow with Action Conditions.

 How do Action Conditions work?